Charles Bean: Early career

 In 1904, Bean taught at Brentwood and as a private tutor in Tenerife.
-Later that year he returned to Australia where he retained his parallel interests for teaching and writing, becoming an assistant master at Sydney Grammar School and writing articles for the Evening News, then edited by Andrew 'Banjo' Paterson.
+Later that year he returned to Australia where he retained his parallel interests in teaching and writing, becoming an assistant master at Sydney Grammar School and writing articles for the Evening News, at that time edited by Andrew 'Banjo' Paterson.

 Admitted to the New South Wales Bar in 1905, Bean commenced his legal career in Australia as a barrister, and as a judge's associate.
-As such he saw much of New South Wales on circuit in 1905–07, and, as Inglis noted, he was struck by the outback way of life.
+As such he saw much of New South Wales on circuit in 1905–07 and, as Inglis noted, he was struck by the outback way of life.

 In 1907, in his last days as a judge's associate, he wrote articles about "The Australian character" which were published in the Sydney Morning Herald (SMH) under the banner "Australia."